LEARNAcademy/devpass-devops/_docs/challenge2.md

 ### Init System

 Create init scripts for your 3 services to start them when the system restarts.
-Here is an example file for the node app
+Here is an example file for the node app.
+> Multiple lines in this file need to change for each service ;-)

 ```systemd
 [Unit]